CSCfi/csc-user-guide/docs/support/tutorials/julia.md

-# Running Julia batch jobs on Puhti, Mahti, and LUMI clusters
+# Running Julia batch jobs on CSC clusters
 Instructions for running serial, parallel, and GPU jobs with Julia on Puhti, Mahti, and LUMI clusters.

 [TOC]